andrew-3kb/simple-failure/README.md

 Wrap a block of code or a promise, and turn exceptions/rejections into Failures.
 Supports functions, async functions, and Promises

 ```
-import { captureFailure, isFailure } from 'Failure';
+import { captureFailure, isFailure } from 'simple-failure';
 const result = await captureFailure(async () => {
     const foo = await doSomething();
     const bar = await doSomethingElse();